Silver Bullet (film): Reception

-On Rotten Tomatoes, Silver Bullet holds an approval rating of 43% based on 23 reviews, with an average rating of 5.20/10.
+Metacritic, which uses a weighted average, assigned the a score of 26 out of 100, based on 7 critics, indicating "generally unfavorable" reviews.

 Roger Ebert gave the film three stars out of four.
 Ebert admitted that he thought that the film was a parody of the novella and of King's work in general, but said that he enjoyed the film.
 Conversely, Vincent Canby of The New York Times dismissed the film as "very low-grade Stephen King fiction" and thought the werewolf "looks less like a wolf than Smokey Bear with a terrible hangover."
-Variety wrote, "'Silver Bullet' is a Stephen King filmette from his scriptette from his novelette which may sell some tickettes but not without regrettes ... the kids have a silver bullet, the only known power that will stop a werewolf.
+Variety wrote, "Silver Bullet is a Stephen King filmette from his scriptette from his novelette which may sell some tickettes but not without regrettes ... the kids have a silver bullet, the only known power that will stop a werewolf.
 Unfortunately, there's no known power that will stop films like this."

 Rick Kogan of the Chicago Tribune gave the film one star out of four and called it "a limp retelling of the werewolf legend that is about as frightening as a rubbery Richard Nixon mask."
-Michael Wilmington of the Los Angeles Times wrote, "The human drama gives 'Silver Bullet' an extra warmth—and Marty's handicap and ingenuity make him a more attractive hero.
-But, with the exception of one startling dream sequence (a church congregation in mass vulpine metamorphosis), 'Silver Bullet' never really surprises you."
+Michael Wilmington of the Los Angeles Times wrote, "The human drama gives Silver Bullet an extra warmth—and Marty's handicap and ingenuity make him a more attractive hero.
+But, with the exception of one startling dream sequence (a church congregation in mass vulpine metamorphosis), Silver Bullet never really surprises you."
 Paul Attanasio of The Washington Post remarked that the plot "is about as suspenseful as looking at your watch to see which minute will pop up next," but Gary Busey's lively performance "almost makes the movie bearable."

-In a retrospective review, Felix Vasquez Jr. of Film Threat and Cinema Crazed wrote, "'Silver Bullet' features one of the best climaxes in a horror film thanks to director Daniel Attias, and garners a very entertaining and creepy story that develops beyond a typical werewolf movie.
+In a retrospective review, Felix Vasquez Jr. of Film Threat and Cinema Crazed wrote, "Silver Bullet features one of the best climaxes in a horror film thanks to director Daniel Attias, and garners a very entertaining and creepy story that develops beyond a typical werewolf movie.
 When I think of great horror films, when I think of great werewolf films, and when I think of a great King film, I think of this."